wrench-project/wrench/doc/wrench_101.md

 The `wrench::Simulation::getEnergyConsumed()` method returns energy consumed by all hosts in the platform.  **Important:** The energy plugin is NOT enabled by default in WRENCH simulations.
 To enable it, pass the `--activate-energy` command line option to the simulator.
+See `examples/basic-examples/cloud-bag-of-tasks-energy` for an example simulator that makes use of this plugin  (and example platform description file that defines host power consumption profiles).

 Another option altogether is to dump all simulation output to a JSON file.
 This is done with the `wrench::SimulationOutput::dump*JSON()`